Rhenz Abando: Championship with Letran

 Entering Season 97, the Knights were the favorites to win the championship.
 Abando made his winning debut for Letran with 19 points, eight rebounds, four blocks, and a team-high three assists against the CSB Blazers.
 He only had 11 points and one assist in their win against the Arellano Chiefs, but bounced back with 24 points, five rebounds, four assists and three steals against the Perpetual Altas as the team improved to 3–0.
 He then led the team with his 18 points and nine rebounds in a win against the San Sebastian Stags as the Knights secured the twice-to-beat advantage.
 The Knights then went on to complete their sweep of the elimination round with a win over the San Beda Red Lions.

 The Knights beat the Altas again in the Final Four to get into the Finals, with Abando leading them with 24 points.
 In Game 1 of the Finals, he had 13 points and seven rebounds in just under 20 minutes, as he injured his foot following a highlight putback jam in the third quarter.
 The Knights endured without him in the fourth quarter to pull off the win.
 The injury was diagnosed as not a fracture, allowing him to recover.
 Before Game 2, he became the 11th Letran Knight to be crowned MVP, the first since Raymond Almazan in 2013.
 He also won Rookie of the Year, becoming the 4th player to win both Rookie of the Year and Most Valuable Player of the Year, the first since Mapua's Allwell Oraeme in 2015.
 Lastly, he was awarded a spot on the Mythical Team along with teammate Jeo Ambohot.
 He then went on to score eight of his 14 points in the fourth quarter to power the Knights to their 19th NCAA crown via a perfect 12–0 sweep of the season.

 Abando finished that season by playing in the NCAA All-Star Game.
 He also received a Resolution of Congratulations and Commendation from the La Union Provincial Board for his accomplishments that season.

 Professional career

-Anyang KGC (2022–present)
+Anyang KGC / Jung Kwan Jang Red Boosters (2022–2024)

 On June 28, 2022, Abando signed with Anyang KGC in the Korean Basketball League (KBL).
 He had originally planned to stay with Letran for his final year there, but his showing against the Korean national team made him change his mind.
 He had the blessing of Coach Tan, but the coach rued that Anyang had not coordinated with the college before signing him.
-The contract he signed was worth 237 million won or P13.89 million for just his first year.
+The contract he signed was worth 237 million KRW or 13.89 million PHP for just his first year.

 On October 3, 2022, Abando scored just two points off a highlight dunk before missing his next six shots in his KBL Cup debut.
 He then made up for his lackluster debut with 19 points in a win that sent them to the semifinal.